Vioshim/V-Bot3/src/cogs/README.md

 </details>

-<details closed> <summary>RP Search</summary>
+<details closed> <summary>Roles</summary>

 <p>

-> A mechanism which allows users to ping for RP, obtain their characters, and be able to keep track of the pings that have been used.
+> A mechanism which allows users to ping for RP, obtain their characters, and be able to keep track of the pings that have been used and also adds roles to themselves.

 </p>